4

 RenoVō®:

-RenoVō® is a acellular allograft derived from equine amniotic fluid and membrane.
+RenoVō® is an acellular allograft derived from equine amniotic fluid and membrane.
 Amniotic Tissues contain:

 - High levels of Interleukin-1 Receptor Antagonist (IL-1ra): A protein that blocks pro-inflammatory cytokines to reduce inflammation.